miyaichi/Minimalisp/README.md

 - Minimal Lisp syntax with numbers, symbols, quoting (`'`/`quote`), and flexible list literals via `cons`/`list`.
 - Primitive list toolkit plus user‑defined procedures: `define`, `lambda`, `if`, and `begin` provide recursion and sequencing.
+- Shared Lisp standard library (`standard-lib.lisp`) loaded at startup in both native and WASM builds so helpers such as `append`, `map`, `foldl`, and predicates live in Lisp space.
 - Interactive REPL and script runner (`./interpreter -f file.lisp`) ready for experimentation; see `hanoi.lisp` for a Tower of Hanoi example.
 - Automatic garbage collection with configurable thresholds and manual `(gc)` / `(gc-threshold ...)` builtins for deterministic tuning.
 - Buildable to native binary **and** WebAssembly.